e-dwar/railstut/README.md

  - Rake: `make` for Ruby (Ruby Make).
 [More](http://guides.rubyonrails.org/command_line.html#rake).
  - Resource: A collection of similar objects.
 [More](http://guides.rubyonrails.org/routing.html).

 > **Resource.** This term is not well defined in this tutorial.
-It could be confused with the correponding Model, however, it's a bit more than a model.

-> As far as I understand, a resource acts as a middleman between a model and the corresponding routes, while a model is only meant to deal with the data.

-> Furtermore, the resource routing system is shipped a REST API generator, and provides a convenient set of methods to interact with routes.
+It could be confused with a model, however, it's a bit more than a model.
+As far as I understand, a resource acts as a middleman between a model and the corresponding routes, while a model is only meant to deal with the data.
+Furtermore, the resource routing system is shipped a REST API generator, and provides a convenient set of methods to interact with routes.

 ## For Linux users